knative/community/mechanics/SUNSETTING-FEATURES.md

 that productize and ship Knative in downstream products if they are shipping the respective feature explicitly.
 Explicitly here means that they specifically chose to enable the respective feature.
-A good overview of existing downstream products and projects can been in the [documentation](https://knative.dev/docs/knative-offerings/).
+A good overview of existing downstream products and projects can seen in the [documentation](https://knative.dev/docs/knative-offerings/).

 A post should be sent to